pi-hole/docs/docs/guides/vpn/dual-VPN.md

 2. `ps ax | grep openvpn` shows two instances of OpenVPN running (with different configs).
 3. The modified ovpn file is loaded on the client.

-**Note: when connected to your DNS only VPN connection you will not get a Pi-hole splash page when accessing a blocked domain directly.
-The page will not load or it may load with an error.
-This is because the web server traffic is not routed through the VPN.
-We did not create an `iptables` rule for masquerading and the return packets (since they are not part of the same LAN subset as your VPN Client) are prevented.**
+*Note: when connected to your DNS only VPN connection **you will not get a Pi-hole splash page when accessing a blocked domain directly.** The page will not load or it may load with an error. **This is because the web server traffic is not routed through the VPN.** We did not create an `iptables` rule for masquerading, and the return packets (since they are not part of the same LAN subset as your VPN Client) are prevented.*